spencerc99/playhtml/README.md

 To create your own custom element, refer to the [can-play](#can-play) section.

+If you're trying this out and having trouble, please message me ([email](mailto:spencerc99@gmail.com), [twitter](https://twitter.com/spencerc99)) and I'm happy to help out!

 ## Examples

-Check out the [full gallery of community examples](https://gallery.playhtml.fun/) for more inspiration on what you can do!
+Check out the [full gallery of community examples](https://coda.io/@spencer/playhtml) for more inspiration on what you can do!
 And [submit your own](https://coda.io/form/playhtml-example_dnUR7xNE7wz) once you've made one.

 ## Capabilities